Aliases for LILRB4 Gene

 GeneCards Summary for LILRB4 Gene

-LILRB4 (Leukocyte Immunoglobulin-Like Receptor, Subfamily B (With TM And ITIM Domains), Member 4) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
-GO annotations related to this gene include receptor activity and antigen binding.
-An important paralog of this gene is KIR2DL4.
+LILRB4 (Leukocyte Immunoglobulin Like Receptor B4) is a Protein Coding gene.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
+An important paralog of this gene is LILRB3.

 Receptor for class I MHC antigens.
 Recognizes a broad spectrum of HLA-A, HLA-B, HLA-C and HLA-G alleles.
 Involved in the down-regulation of the immune response and the development of tolerance, e.g. towards transplants.
 Interferes with TNFRSF5-signaling and NF-kappa-B up-regulation.
 Inhibits receptor-mediated phosphorylation of cellular proteins and mobilization of intracellular calcium ions.